 A possibly life threatening condition called serotonin syndrome can occur when citalopram is used with other drugs that can increase serotonin levels in your body.
 This may be more likely when one of the drugs is first started or after dose increases.
 Examples of these drugs include:

 Citalopram shouldn’t be used with other drugs that affect your heart rhythm.
 Taking both citalopram and these drugs may increase your risk of heart rhythm changes that could be dangerous.
 Examples of these drugs include:

 Drugs that increase bleeding risk

-Citalopram and other antidepressant medicines may increase your risk of bleeding or bruising, especially if you’re also taking other medicines that increase bleeding risk.
+Citalopram and other antidepressant medications may increase your risk for bleeding or bruising, especially if you’re also taking other medicines that increase bleeding risk.

-Other drugs that increase your risk of bleeding include:
+Other drugs that increase your risk for bleeding include: